google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 public page.

-I'm going to go through each step involved in getting the demo working, these will be baby steps to everyone follow along, including anyone who is new to node.
+I'm going to go through each step involved in getting the demo working, these will be baby steps to everyone follow along, including anyone who is new to Node.

 When we discussed subscribing a user we covered adding an `applicationServerKey` to the `subscribe()` options.
 It's on the back end that we'll need this private key.

-In the demo these values are added to our node app like so (boring code I know, but just want you to know there is no magic):
+In the demo these values are added to our Node app like so (boring code I know, but just want you to know there is no magic):

     const vapidKeys = {